trisulnsm/dinodoc/trisuldocs/docs/ug/cg/stabber.md

 ### Real Time Stabber: Flow Activity

-Real Time Stabber: Flow Activity hows the real time flow activity for any host or port.
+Real Time Stabber: Flow Activity shows the real time flow activity for any host or port.

 This is an example of live view, as each flow progresses the numbers keep updating in real time.